 The Pand Hotel:

 Another luxurious boutique hotel in the heart of the historic center of Bruges, housed in an 18th-century mansion.

 Basic clean rooms located next to Bruges train Station.

-Bruges is a unique place in the world and this 2 day Bruge itinerary will help ensure that you experience the Venice of the North fully.
-It’s a historic and picturesque city that will you leave you captivated and wanting to return to it again.
+Bruges is a unique place in the world and this 2-day Bruge itinerary will help ensure that you experience the Venice of the North fully.
+It’s a historic and picturesque city that will leave you captivated and wanting to return to it again.